codeclimate/builder-gc/README.md

 # builder-gc

-This Docker image is used to clean up Code Climate build containers after 1 week.
+This Docker image is used to clean up Code Climate build containers after 1 day.
 It uses a crontab internally.
 The containers here are Code Climate specific, but this can be used as a proof of concept for cleaning up other types of containers.

 ## License